transport-data/portal/docs/technical-documentation/README.md

 key: the actual name of the column in the DB, of course needing to be unique for that table
 type: the type of the column, this is needed so that in the SQL we can for example use X = Y for numbers and X = "Y" for strings
 default: a default value if nothing is provided in the column, can leave as "" if you guys dont want to provide anything
-possibleValues: a list of all the posssible values that particular column can have, if this is a column that talks about fuel, it could something like ['Eletric', 'Diesel', 'Gasoline', ...]
+possibleValues: a list of all the posssible values that particular column can have, if this is a column that talks about fuel, it could be something like ['Eletric', 'Diesel', 'Gasoline', ...]
 }
 ```